Heyest/SalientLoRA/README.md

 For details on replicating the results, please refer to the following directories:

+## Paper results replication

+We conduct experiments on the GLUE benchmark for NLU tasks, the XSum and CNN datasets for NLG tasks, and the MT dataset for instruction tuning, separately fine-tuning encoder-only (DeBERTaV3-base), encoder-decoder (BART-large and T5-base), and decoder-only (LLaMA) models.

+For details on replicating the results, please refer to the following directories:

-`./NLU` contains the code to finetune DeBERTaV3-base with the GLUE benchmark, which including eight dataset: CoLA, SST-2, MRPC, QQP, STS-B, MNLI, QNLI, and RTE.
+[./NLU](./NLU) contains the code to finetune DeBERTaV3-base with the GLUE benchmark, which including eight dataset: CoLA, SST-2, MRPC, QQP, STS-B, MNLI, QNLI, and RTE.

-`./NLG` contains the code to finetune BART-large and T5-base with the XSum and CNN datasets.
+[./NLG](./NLG) contains the code to finetune BART-large and T5-base with the XSum and CNN datasets.

-`./Instruction_Tuning` contains the code to finetune LLaMA-7B and LLaMA2-7B with the Alpaca instruction tuning dataset.
+[./Instruction_Tuning](./Instruction_Tuning) contains the code to finetune LLaMA-7B and LLaMA2-7B with the Alpaca instruction tuning dataset.